sb2nov/mac-setup/Apps/README.md

 # Apps

 Here is a quick list of apps that are generally good to use and can come in handy in day to day tasks.
-The apps are seperated into 4 broad categories Developer Tools, Productivity Tools, Office Apps and Others.
+The apps are separated into 4 broad categories Developer Tools, Productivity Tools, Office Apps and Others.

 ### Developer Tools
 - [Google Chrome](https://www.google.com/intl/en/chrome/browser/): Installs Chrome which is one of the best browsers currently.
 All chrome browsers and extensions are saved by Google so can be synced easily.
-- [Valentina Studio](http://www.valentina-db.com/en/valentina-studio-overview):  Valentina Studio is a gui to create, administer and query MySQL, Postgres and SQLite databases.
+- [Valentina Studio](http://www.valentina-db.com/en/valentina-studio-overview): Valentina Studio is a GUI to create, administer and query MySQL, Postgres and SQLite databases.
-- [Atom](https://atom.io/): Open source editor by Github and is very similar to Sublime Text in most aspects.
+- [Atom](https://atom.io/): Open source editor by GitHub and is very similar to Sublime Text in most aspects.

 ### Diff and Merge Tools